SeanFobbe/dotfiles-config/README.md

 # Warnings

 - The R install script overwrites the .Renviron file with a set library path without the user being prompted; this is by design to ensure a clean .Renviron file when setting up a new system
+- Many R packages require compilation due to C++ components, which can take several hours on weaker machines

 # Sensitive Files